Based on our research and reviews, here are the 8 best dash cams under $100:

 Even for those on a budget, the least you can ask for is full HD resolution.
 The point of having a dash cam is to capture video footage that could be important when a collision occurs.
 If you have footage and videos that people can barely make out, it might not be helpful to your case at all.
 There are also some options above that have 2 to 4K resolution, which is pretty amazing for cheaper products.

 The wide-angle views have nothing to do with the price.
 A wide-angle is easy to obtain.
 We suggest anything that exceeds 150 degrees is the best to give you videos with a clear view of the road.
+A reliable dashcam for truckers would ideally have this feature, as well as those with bigger vehicles.

 You need a dash cam that can record night footage successfully since more accidents happen at the time of day with low lighting.
 This isn’t asking too much as almost all options on the market now come equipped with infrared or super night vision.